Adityachoudhary5066/Diwali-Sale-Analytics/README.md

 - Problem Statements with Analysis

+# Analysis:

+- The analysis of sales data reveals that female customers drive most revenue, regardless of marital status.
+- Certain age groups and states exhibit higher spending and order volumes.
+- Top-selling product categories and specific product IDs should be prioritized.
+- Further analysis could uncover deeper insights for improved strategies.
+- Recommendations include targeted marketing toward females, focusing on high-spending demographics and locations, and optimizing product offerings based on category and individual product performance.

 # Conclusion:

 - The analysis of sales data reveals key insights for optimizing sales strategies.